NMillard/learnings/software-development-learnings.md

 ## Courses

-Tactical Design Patterns in .NET Control Flow and Making your C# Code More OO
+Tactical Design Patterns in .NET Control Flow and Making your C# Code More OO.

 ## Branching

 Avoid branching using IF-ELSE statements.
 Use conditionals to test conditions, and nothing else.
 But keep them out of client (calling) code.
 Use state objects to keep track of another object’s state.
 This is done using interfaces and creating state objects that implements the interface.
 Also, do implement special case objects - e.g. null objects.

 ## Infrastructural Code

 Wrap this code in separate objects – but only if it is likely to never change in the future.
 Loops themselves are infrastructure, and should not be displayed in business logic code.
 Operations inside the loop are the logic.
 Use Object substitution instead of conditional branch execution.

 ## Abstraction

 Abstract work away from the client calling the code – place in separate objects.
 Remove loops from calling code – place in separate objects that knows how to deal with the loops etc.
 Client code should only deal with customer requirements – all code that is concerned with supporting those requirements should go into separate objects.
 ‘Never’ rely on concrete classes.
 ‘Always’ use interfaces.

 ## Dealing with Future Requirements

 Use strategy interfaces and objects to deal with volatile requirements – don’t change existing classes.
 Add one more class instead.
 Replace objects at run-time to select implementation of a requirement.

 Generalize classes as much as possible.

 ## Message Chaining

 A message-chain is when a class knows about another class’ collaborators, and make calls to those collaborators.
 This should be avoided.
 Fix by creating new methods on the immediate collaborator’s class that return values from its own collaborators.

 ## Layered Achitecture

 Use layered architecture that will use the correct level of abstraction at each layer.

 Layers may be (going from the calling client to the abstract)

 Presentation layer (View)
 Application layer (Controller)